Computing Optimal Kernels in Two Dimensions: Introduction

-Coresets have been successfully used as geometric summaries to develop fast approximation algorithms for a wide range of geometric optimization problems.
-Agarwal~\etal~\cite{ahv-aemp-04} introduced the notions of $\eps$-kernels/coresets for approximating the convex hull of a point set $\PS$ in $\reals^d$.
-Roughly speaking, $\CS \subseteq \PS$ is an $\eps$-kernel if the projection of the convex hull of $\CS$ approximates that of $\PS$ within $(1-\eps)$-factor for every direction (see \defref{approx:and:kernel} below for a formal definition).
-It is known that there exists an $\eps$-kernel of $\PS$ whose size is independent of $|\PS|$ and only depends on $\eps$ and $d$.
-An interesting question is whether a minimum-size $\eps$-kernel of a point set $\PS$ in $\reals^d$ can be computed efficiently.
-This problem is known to be NP-Hard for $d\ge 3$, and it is generally believed that a polynomial-time algorithm exists for $d=2$ using dynamic programming.\footnote{Although it is generally believed that a smallest-size $\eps$-kernel in the plane can be computed in polynomial time using dynamic programming, we are unaware of any paper that presents such an algorithm.
-See below for related work on this problem.} In this paper, we present fast algorithms for computing an optimal (or near-optimal) size $\eps$-kernels for $d=2$.
+It is known that there exists an $\eps$-kernel (as well as a weak $\eps$-kernel) of $\PS$ of size $O(\eps^{-(d-1)/2})$ and that it can be computed efficiently~\cite{ahv-aemp-04}.
+However there may exist an $\eps$-kernel of $\PS$ of much smaller size, as is often the case in practice, see, e.g.~\cite{yapv-pmsfk-08}.
+Let $\optY{\eps}{\PS}$ be the minimum size of an $\eps$-kernel of $\PS$.
+An interesting question is whether an $\eps$-kernel of $\PS$ of size $\optX{\eps}$ can be computed efficiently, i.e., computing an \emph{instance-optimal} $\eps$-kernel.
+A similar question can be asked for weak $\eps$-kernels.
+These problems are known to be NP-Hard for $d\ge 3$.
+Although it is generally believed that an instance-optimal $\eps$-kernel or weak $\eps$-kernel in the plane can be computed in polynomial time using dynamic programming, we are unaware of any paper that presents such an algorithm.
+See below for related work on this problem.
+In this paper, we settle this question by presenting \emph{fast} algorithms for computing instance-optimal $\eps$-kernels and weak $\eps$-kernels for $d=2$.

-The standard approach for computing small kernels, is to apply an affine transformation to the point to make it becomes ``fat'', then apply an algorithm for Hausdorff approximation to the resulting fat point set, and return the original subset corresponding to computed subset.
-The problem is somewhat easier to state in this case: We are given a set $\PS$ of $n$ point in $\reals^2$ and a parameter $\eps > 0$, compute the smallest subset $\QS \subseteq \PS$ such that any point on $\partial \CHX{\PS}$ is in distance at most $\eps$ from $\CHX{\QS}$, here $\eps$ is some parameter.
-In the case of computing a kernel, the value of $\eps$ is set to be $\eps/c$, where $c$ is some constant that depends on the fatness of the mapped point and its diameter.